 Our first statement set out the principles that we will follow and what you can expect from us, as a modern, proportionate and robust regulator for the earth resources sector.
 It also provided initial guidance about the transition to modern work plans and the option to consolidate work plans.

-This statement introduces and explains a simplified approval pathway for variation to work plans, including:
+This statement introduces and explains a simplified approval pathway for variation to work plans under an existing approved licence, including:

 - when a work plan variation is triggered - how significant increase in risk is determined.